-These consolidated financial statements were approved and authorized to be issued by the Board of Directors on April 26, 2024.
+These condensed consolidated interim financial statements were authorized for issue by the Board of Directors on May 17, 2024.

 (b) Financial Statement Presentation

 These financial statements include the accounts of the Company, its 100% owned Canadian subsidiary, 1403285 B.C.
 Ltd. and its 99% owned Mexican subsidiary, Durango Gold Corp S.A. de C.V. whose principal business is the exploration of the Eden project in Mexico.
 All significant intercompany transactions and balances have been eliminated on consolidation.
 All amounts are stated in Canadian dollars unless otherwise indicated.